The Best Portable Ergonomic Split Travel Keyboards in 2025

 Our Pick: Keychron K11 Pro/Max

-Despite its heft (~500g), this keyboard provides a comfortable typing experience in a form factor which doesn’t remove important keys in the name of size, and will easily fit into your bag.
+This keyboard provides a comfortable typing experience in a form factor which doesn’t remove important keys, and will easily fit into your bag.
 The slim keys help keep the height of the keyboard to a manageable size.
 It’s also fully customisable, and in addition to remapping keys to your liking in software, you can replace all the keycaps and swap out the mechanical switches if you ever feel the need to.
 It has a solid build, and the added benefit of wireless, Bluetooth, and wired USB C connectivity.

 This keyboard provides the feel of a full-sized keyboard, with the added ability to position both halves at any angle, and as far apart as the cable allows.
 Despite its no-brand pedigree, the keys are comfortable to type on and it’s easy to maintain accuracy and speed.
 As a fully wired keyboard, you’ll need to spend time connecting both keyboard halves, and also connecting it to the computer.
 It is also quite a thick combination.
 But if you’re looking for the desktop keyboard feel in a package you can still carry around, this is the one for you.